-Refundable and non-refundable application fees are a required part of the completed application.
-Additional reasonable fees may be imposed by the Board to cover the costs of special investigative studies, review of documents, and other matters which may be required by particular applications [RSA 676:4, I(g)].
-Throughout the application process the Board may consult with engineers, architects, soil scientists, attorneys, planners, Town officials, or others, at the expense of the applicant.
-The following items, if applicable, are to be submitted with the final application and, as indicated below, be included on the proposed subdivision map:
+Refundable and $\underline{A}$ non-refundable application fees are is a required part of the completed application.
+Additional reasonable fees may be imposed by the Board to cover the costs of special investigative studies, review of documents, and other matters which may be required [RSA 676:4, I(g)] by particular applications.
+Throughout the application process the Board may consult with engineers, architects, soil scientists, attorneys, planners, Town officials, or others, at the expense of the applicant [RSA 676:4, I(g)].